This slightly spicy vegetarian White Bean Soup recipe is simple, hearty, and ready in under an hour, making it the perfect weeknight meal.

 - If you don’t like spiciness, you can skip the crushed red pepper altogether, but it’ll affect the overall flavor of the soup.
 I’ve made it both with and without, and the broth is more flavorful with the extra kick.

-Feel free to make and eat this white bean soup the way that I have written it.
-Or, if you are feeling like having fun, add in some extra ingredients.
-Either way, it’s scrumptious, and there won’t be a drop left.
+If you are feeling like having a bit of fun, add in some extra ingredients.
+It’s scrumptious, and there won’t be a drop left.
 Take a look at these ideas:

 - Ham – If you are a ham fanatic, it makes sense to toss in some.
 Chop it up and add it in for some extra protein and flavor.

-- Carrots – When you put in some diced carrots, you will add some extra nutrients, color, and sweetness to the soup.
+- Carrots – When you put in some diced carrots, you’ll add some extra nutrients, color, and sweetness to the soup.

 - Parmesan Cheese – Sprinkle just a little touch of grated cheese on top of the white bean soup right before serving.